Skip to content

 A history of not claiming on your insurance is usually rewarded with a discount on your premiums

-It's a good idea to take out home insurance on a new-build.
-Even though new-build homes usually come with a warranty that protects you from errors in the construction process, the warranty doesn’t cover you for everything that can go wrong with a new home.
+It’s not mandatory to take out home insurance but it is a very good idea – even on a new build.While new-builds come with a warranty that covers you for issues arising from the quality of the build, this won’t protect you for standard damage caused by things like fire or flooding.
 What’s more, your mortgage lender will almost certainly require you to take out buildings insurance before they lend you the money.

-It's also a good idea to consider contents insurance for added protection.
-While buildings insurance will cover the build itself, contents insurance can protect belongings such as furniture, electricals, and white goods.
-These can all be expensive to replace and a worthwhile protecting.
+It's also a good idea to consider contents insurance for your possessions inside your home.
+This can protect belongings such as furniture, electricals, and white goods.
+These can all be expensive to replace and are worth protecting.

-The cost of your home insurance depends on many factors, including where you live and what the house is built out of, but because newer homes tend to be better constructed and made out of readily available materials, it usually costs less on average to insure them.
+The cost of your home insurance depends on many factors, including where you live and what the house is like, but because newer homes tend to be better constructed and made out of readily available materials, it usually costs less on average to insure them.

 New-build homes come with many advantages – they have modern designs which aim to be future proof, they’ve yet to suffer wear and tear, and there are certain government schemes available which can often make them cheaper to buy.

-The NHBC is an independent body which helps provide warranties and certification for new homes.
+The NHBC is an independent body which provides warranties and certification for new homes.
 It also supplies inspectors for building regulations.

 It is a non-profit distributing company, which means it is bound to put all its profits back into running its services.
 NHBC is authorised and regulated by the Financial Conduct Authority (FCA) and the Prudential Regulation Authority (PRA).